paviro/KoShelf/README.md

 cd C:\Users\YourName\Downloads  # Windows

 # Run KoShelf with your books folder
-./koshelf --books-path /path/to/your/books --output ./my-library-site
+./koshelf --library-path /path/to/your/library --output ./my-library-site
 ```

 **Pro tip:** On most terminals, you can drag and drop the downloaded binary file directly into the terminal window.
 This will automatically insert the full file path, allowing you to immediately add your arguments and run the command.